benlubas/.dotfiles/nvim/README.md

 # Ben-vim

-Haha, get it ... get it?
+Haha, get it ... get it ? ... hey! come back!

 ---

-Welcome to the neovim setup.
+Welcome to my neovim setup.
 The `main` branch is for me, the `stable` branch is for people that want to try this out, but this isn't really intended for other people to use as is, it's more something that you can look through and take ideas from.

-This is ever improving.
-Here are the current TODO items:

-- [x] Hydra floating window border customization
-- [x] harpoon files from Oil.nvim buffer
-- [x] Nvim surround link surround

 ## Theme and Visual Elements